Telefonica/opengateway-developers-website/v0/gettingstarted/sandbox/usethesandbox.md

 ---
 title: How to use the Sandbox
+category:
+  uri: Getting Started
+content:
+  excerpt: >-
-excerpt: Learn how to effectively use the Open Gateway Sandbox, a free and secure environment for testing and refining your applications with real-world API scenarios before deployment.
+    Learn how to effectively use the Open Gateway Sandbox, a free and secure environment for testing and refining your applications with real-world API scenarios before deployment.
 Follow our step-by-step guide to maximize your development process and ensure a smooth transition to production.
-category: 680a72d37e7640001804095b
 ---

 [block:embed]